ZahidHasan/zahidhasan.github.io/_posts/2020-12-24-making-portable-pycharm.md

 Now you can either
 1. copy the whole PortableApps folder into the usb drive or
 2. just copy the `Pycharm` and `CommonFile` folder and you are ready to go.
 Actually we no longer need the portableapps platform to run IntelliJ.
-You can also make python portable.
+You can also make python portable or use winPythin.